Spring in Ireland stretches from March to May and it’s a beautiful time to visit.

 You’ll find everything from unique places to visit to some of the more well-trodden tourist trails.

-We’ve had a lot of questions over the years asking about everything from ‘Is spring a good time to visit Ireland?’ to ‘What is Ireland’s shoulder season like?’.
+We’ve had a lot of questions over the years asking about everything from ‘Is spring time in Ireland a good time to visit?’ to ‘What is Ireland’s shoulder season like?’.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.